-Ammar Badwy | Posted on September 22, 2020
+Ammar Badwy | Posted on March 29, 2023

 Your medicine can technically be produced anywhere in the world but the chances that the key ingredients of your medicine are produced in China are high.
-In this article, we’ll give you an insight on how China has managed to achieve this market position.
+But how high exactly?
+China is the source of 40% of the global APIs, according to Optima insights.

-About 30% of the qualified suppliers on our platform are Chinese.
+About 30% of the qualified suppliers on Pharmaoffer are Chinese.
 But one or two decades ago, they weren’t as dominant as they are today.
 If we go back in time to, let’s say, the year 2000, China was still quite isolated from the international trade.
 Having the world’s largest population, the Chinese pharmaceutical industry was mainly supplying its own people.

-According to analysis performed by the WHO, the Chinese government directed their economy from a centrally-planned to a more market-based economy.
+According to an analysis performed by the WHO, the Chinese government directed their economy from a centrally-planned to a more market-based economy.
 The government made special industrial zones dedicated to production plants.

 Other than that, they offered other incentives such as low land prices and improved infrastructure to support the pharmaceutical manufacturers.
 As a result, the market grew rapidly.

 Chinese pharmaceutical manufacturers have historically focused on the production of intermediates, which are basically the raw materials of an API, and the actual APIs themselves, which is the part of the medicine that is responsible for the healing effect.
 We made another blog post on what API’s are, you’ll find it here.

 The Chinese pharmaceutical manufacturing sector began to play a large role in the global market supply.
 Business was going well and they were selling to many countries.

 However, as the market grew rapidly, many Chinese manufacturers were facing troubles in terms of quality and safety and started to receive non-compliance reports and warning letters from the European Medicine Agency and FDA.
 It didn’t just affect the international business, but also for the domestic market, the quality standard proved to be insufficient.